 See more details here: Joining the Arts, Science, Culture Collaborative.

-A collaborative that discusses and supports work and exploration at the intersection of art, science, and/or culture.
+The work as part of the collaboration that discusses and supports work and exploration at the intersection of art, science, and/or culture.
 12-1:30pm in the STEM Building Generator Room (2110), third Weds. of the month.
-To participate in the lunch, register here.

 The STEAMpower Project is looking for graduate student fellows and faculty/staff-led teams that are interested in exploring the intersection of STEM and the arts/humanities.
 The theme for this year’s projects is sustainability.